 The selection process used by the MDH surveyors for determining how many clients to review is dependent on the number of clients served by the provider.
-The site visit numbers of housing with services is dependent on the number of establishments of an organization.
-It is also possible the number of clients could be expanded beyond the guideline as the number really depends on whether concerns are identified during the interviews and observation.
-Minimum guidelines:
+And the site visit numbers of housing with services is dependent on the number of establishments of an organization.
+It is also possible the number of clients could be expanded beyond the guideline as the number really depends on whether or not concerns are identified during the interviews and observation.
+Following is the link to the minimum guideline for the numbers.